charlesfu4/NENT-Interview-task/README.md

 - [x] Instructions on how to run your application. (including toolset versions)
 - [x] List of features completed/attempted
 - [x] A short explanation of your design decisions if necessary
-- [x] Possible improvements and bugs if any
+- [x] Possible improvements and bugs if any, idea and thoughts